-Since our inception in April 2017 through December 31, 2019, our operations have been financed by proceeds of \$86.4 million from the sale of convertible notes and our convertible preferred stock and proceeds of \$71.0 million from the sale of common stock in our initial public offering.
-As of December 31, 2019, we had \$136.2 million in cash and cash equivalents.
+Since our inception in April 2017 through December 31, 2020, our operations have been financed by proceeds of \$86.4 million from the sale of convertible notes and our convertible preferred stock and proceeds of \$71.0 million from the sale of common stock in our initial public offering.
+As of December 31, 2020, we had \$108.7 million in cash, cash equivalents and investments.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.

-We have incurred losses since our inception and, as of December 31, 2019, we had an accumulated deficit of \$33.0 million.
+We have incurred losses since our inception and, as of December 31, 2020, we had an accumulated deficit of \$66.3 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding prepaid expenses and other current assets, accounts payable and accrued expenses.